Anson Mills: Biography

 Mills was born on a farm near Thorntown, Indiana, the first of nine children to a father and mother of Quaker ancestry but with no particular interest in religion.
 As a young man, Mills worked on the farm but also became a practiced carpenter and weaver.
 In 1855, he entered West Point but in 1857 was dismissed for "deficiency in mathematics."
 Too embarrassed to return home, he taught school in McKinney, Texas and then moved on to El Paso to work as a surveyor, which included drawing up the original plat of the town.

 When the Civil War broke out in 1861, he accepted a commission as a first lieutenant in the regular 18th Infantry regiment of the U.S. Army.
 His service was undistinguished, but he appeared at Shiloh (although he saw little action) and in the Murfreesboro, Chickamauga, Atlanta, and Nashville campaigns.
 He rose to the rank of captain by the end of the war and claimed never to have missed a day of service for any reason.
-From 1865 to 1893, Mills remained on duty with the Army, mostly engaged in campaigns against Indians, notably at the Battle of the Rosebud and the Battle of Slim Buttes (1876) where he led cavalry under the command of George Crook.
+From 1865 to 1893, Mills remained on duty with the Army, mostly engaged in campaigns against Indians, notably at the Battle of Powder River, the Battle of the Rosebud and the Battle of Slim Buttes (1876) where he led cavalry under the command of George Crook.
 Mills rose gradually to the rank of colonel and was appointed brigadier-general in 1897 when he was placed on the retired list.